MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 To index custom data types or files, developers can create connectors in [Microsoft Graph](https://developer.microsoft.com/graph/).
 A connector is an application that [creates a connection](https://docs.microsoft.com/graph/search-index-manage-connections) and pushes items into the Microsoft Search index.
 For more information, see the [Overview for extending the Microsoft Search experience for apps on Microsoft Graph](https://docs.microsoft.com/graph/search-concept-overview).

 ### Search results with your custom-built connector
-Once custom data is indexed, developers can [query this data](https://docs.microsoft.com/graph/search-concept-custom-types).
+After custom data is indexed, developers can [query this data](https://docs.microsoft.com/graph/search-concept-custom-types).
 You can view your data in any application.
 For more information, see the [Overview for extending the Microsoft Search experience for apps on Microsoft Graph](https://docs.microsoft.com/graph/search-concept-overview).

 ## License requirements
 To view data from connectors in your search results, users must have one of the following Microsoft 365 subscriptions: